TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-cold-to-the-bones.md

 #### Escape the Tower

-Trapped in the solice of her prison tower, Elydir has become master of illusion and divination.
+Trapped in the solace of her prison tower, Elydir has become master of illusion and divination.
 To escape, she needs the Dawnsword Amulet.
 Using her powers the elf-wizard has watched from afar.
-She has manipulated history through apparations and dreams, causing turmoil and trouble, and attracted followers.
+She has manipulated history through apparitions and dreams, causing turmoil and trouble, and attracted followers.

 The wards protecting the amulet have frustrated Elydir's plan to use her followers to recover it.
 She has discovered that the amulet can only be found by those who do not aim to free Elydir.
-This failure has lead to her plan to decieve adventurers into returning this amulet to her and has been doing so by bringing misfortune to Aymeluma.
+This failure has lead to her plan to deceive adventurers into returning this amulet to her and has been doing so by bringing misfortune to Aymeluma.

 Once she has escaped the tower, she will forget about the adventurers as